pepa65/m2m/README.md

     No flag:     A minimal report is sent to 'stdout' (nothing on no mails), and any additional verbose output is logged to 'stderr'.
 * The directory '~/.m2m.conf' contains all the account config files, which are checked concurrently.
-The filename is the account name.
+The filename is taken as the account name.
 * Parameters in the configuration files:
+    active: true/false  Account is active [default] or not
     username:           POP3 username [mandatory]
     password:           POP3 password [mandatory]
     tlsdomain:          Server domainname (as in its certificate) [mandatory]